JULJERYT/JULJERYT/README.md

 - 👀 I’m interested in Minecraft and malware
 - 🌱 I’m currently learning writing programs
 - 💞️ I’m looking to collaborate on no one
+- 🚩 My home country is: Poland
-- 📫 How to reach me: Youtube Channel: JULJERYT Kidosek
+- 📫 How to reach me:
+      - Youtube Channel: JULJERYT Kidosek (in polish)
+      - Mail: JULJERYT@gmail.com
 Bye!